 Else Marie Pade – Syv Cirkler

-inspired by a composition based on the stars and their movements, experienced by Pade at the planetarium during the World Exhibition in Brussels (1958, Important Records)
+Inspired by a composition based on the stars and their movements, which was experienced by Danish composer Else Marie Pade at the planetarium during the 1958 World’s Fair in Brussels.
+(1958, Important Records)